avranu/Django-Foundry/README.md

 ## Do I need another framework?

 No. You don't.
-This is entirely unnecessary for your project, but it includes tools that help me bootstrap my work, so I'm releasing.
-Feel free to modify it to your needs, or ignore it altogether.
+This is entirely unnecessary for your project, but it includes tools that help me bootstrap my work, so I'm releasing it.
+Feel free to modify it to your needs, or ignore this project altogether.

 ## Installation